This

 with praise”.

-shed at the back of the building housed a brick built copper; we think this
+brick shed at the back of the building housed a brick-built copper; we think

-must have been for heating water for baptisms and church functions.
-Also there
+this must have been for heating water for baptisms and church functions.
+Also

-the newly renovated chapel was re-opened.
-The first Pastor I remember after the
+1955 the newly renovated chapel was re-opened.
+The first Pastor I remember

-re-opening was Mr Dyer.
+after the re-opening was Mr Dyer.
 He came with his wife and two children.
-I don’t know
+I

-where he came from.
-He may possibly have also been involved with Chipperfield
+don’t know where he came from.
+He may possibly have also been involved with

 Services